Exercises

 The test for

-:@Test void findById() { getIds().forEach(id -> client.get() .uri("/customers/%d".formatted(id)) .exchange() .expectStatus().isOk() .expectBody(Customer.class) .value(customer -> assertEquals(id, customer.id()))); }
+findByIduses the private methodgetIds():@Test void findById() { getIds().forEach(id -> client.get() .uri("/customers/%d".formatted(id)) .exchange() .expectStatus().isOk() .expectBody(Customer.class) .value(customer -> assertEquals(id, customer.id()))); } -

 Test the

-method by executing an HTTP POST request with a customer in the body:@Test void create() { Customer customer = new Customer(null, "Inara", "Serra"); client.post() .uri("/customers") .bodyValue(customer) .exchange() .expectStatus().isCreated() .expectBody(Customer.class) .value(c -> assertEquals("Inara", c.firstName())); }
+createmethod by executing an HTTP POST request with a customer in the body:@Test void create() { Customer customer = new Customer(null, "Inara", "Serra"); client.post() .uri("/customers") .bodyValue(customer) .exchange() .expectStatus().isCreated() .expectBody(Customer.class) .value(c -> assertEquals("Inara", c.firstName())); } -

 Finally, here are two

-tests, one for ids that we know exist, and one for an id that does not exist:@Test void delete() { getIds().forEach(id -> client.delete() .uri("/customers/%d".formatted(id)) .exchange() .expectStatus().isNoContent()); } @Test void deleteNotFound() { client.delete() .uri("/customers/999") .exchange() .expectStatus().isNotFound(); }
+deletetests, one for ids that we know exist, and one for an id that does not exist:@Test void delete() { getIds().forEach(id -> client.delete() .uri("/customers/%d".formatted(id)) .exchange() .expectStatus().isNoContent()); } @Test void deleteNotFound() { client.delete() .uri("/customers/999") .exchange() .expectStatus().isNotFound(); } -

 All of these tests should fail at this point, because we have not yet implemented the controller.